 ATCP 93 Subchapter VIII.
 The following information pertains to requirements under the ATCP 93 Flammable, Combustible and Hazardous Liquids Code.
 Regulatory oversight of the operator training requirement will be via annual inspections and the Permit-To-Operate process.

 Class A and B operators must obtain a certificate from a DATCP approved training program.
 Class C operators may be trained by the accredited Class A or Class B facility operator where the Class C operator is employed, or may obtain a certificate from a DATCP approved training program.
 Approved training programs are listed below:

-Class C operators must obtain training and a certificate from the accredited Class A or Class B facility operator where the Class C operator is employed indicating the Class C operator has successfully completed training for the facility.
+Class C operators that are trained by the accredited Class A or Class B facility operator where the Class C operator is employed, may use the DATCP form below to document the training and certification.